Summer Camp Frequently Asked Questions

 What is the structure of a typical camp day like?

-While each week varies in theme, projects, and activities, all camps will have a balance of structured art time--where children are learning how to use new tools, techniques, or mediums--and also creative exploration time, which we call open studio.
+While each week varies in theme, projects, and activities, all camps will have a balance of structured art time--where students are learning how to use new tools, techniques, or mediums--and also creative exploration time, which we call open studio.
 During open studio art time at camps, children have the opportunity to explore materials at stations throughout the studio with complete creative control.
 At the end of each week your child will bring home their main art projects as well as their open studio folder.
-We also build in outdoor time with games and play each day.
 Stories and read alouds, music, and indoor movement activities are also found during most days at Tinker Camp.
+We also build in outdoor time each day.

 Why isn’t my child bringing artwork home every day after camp?